OpenVidu Single Node COMMUNITY installation: AWS#

 You need to specify some properties for the EC2 instance that will be created.

-The parameters in this section may look like this:
+Parameters in this section look like this:

-The parameters in this section may look like this:
+Parameters in this section look like this:

-Deploying the Stack#
+Deploying the stack#

 When you are ready with your CloudFormation parameters, just click on "Next", specify in "Stack failure options" the option "Preserve successfully provisioned resources" to be able to troubleshoot the deployment in case of error, click on "Next" again, and finally "Submit".